EU funding for media and digital literacy project

 Researchers will work with teachers to create a new course which will address digital skills gaps as part of a new €329,975 project led by the University of Wolverhampton.

-Over three years, MeLDE (media literacy and digital citizenship) will develop an online platform to help students and teachers develop media literacy and gain recognised qualifications through Mozilla's Open badge scheme.
+Over three years, MeLDE (Media Literacy in a Digitalised Era: supporting teachers through a whole-school approach) will develop an online platform to help students and teachers develop media literacy and gain recognised qualifications through Mozilla's Open badge scheme.

 There will also be a new toolkit which teachers can use to roll out media literacy training in their schools, either as part of existing classes or an extra-curricular activity.